AnushaSekhar/extjs-breadcrumbs/README.md

 extjs-breadcrumbs
 =================

-This is simple and extensible imlementation of BreadCrumbs naviagator for ExtJS 4
+This is simple and extensible imlementation of BreadCrumbs navigator for ExtJS 4

+note
+====
+This is not yet compatible with IE8.
+But who knows, maybe a miracle will happen :)